oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 # Migrating QuestNet Entities for the Amber Network

-For those who have previously participated in The Quest, we ask that you create an entity package for the Amber Network derived from your Quest entity.
-A migration is required due to some breaking changes for the node descriptors used between The Quest and the Amber Network.
+For those who have previously participated in The Quest, you must create an entity package for the Amber Network derived from your Quest entity.
+A migration is required due to breaking changes in the node descriptor format used between The Quest and the Amber Network.

 To summarize, the steps required for migration are as follows: